Counseling Services is operating VIRTUALLY ONLY through January 31, 2022 due to the current Omicron surge.

 Four ways to get started with Counseling Services:

-- Stop in during our Let's Talk drop in times either in-person or virtually on Mondays and Wednesdays from 2-4 during the semester.
+- Stop in during our Let's Talk drop-in times on Mondays and Thursdays from 2-4 during the semester.

 - Check out our Google Calendar and select an "Initial Meeting."